tweag/python-monorepo-example/1970-01-01-benchgraph.md

   Given the low volume of data we were going to manipulate, there was no need for such beasts.

-So while retaining the same basic idea, we've decided to adapt this approach for something simpler to set up, i.e.
+So while retaining the same basic idea, we decided to adapt this approach for something simpler to set up, i.e.

-- An [r-shiny][r-shiny]-based visualisation tool taking as input a stream of JSON records containing all our benchmarks results.
+- An [r-shiny][r-shiny]-based visualization tool taking as input a stream of json records containing all our benchmarks results.
 - A simple script using [jq][jq] to format the output of `criterion` to the format expected by the R script.